EDUCBA Logo

 Substring Mid Function 2

-Now, we have to enter the arguments as shown in the above pic.
+Now, we must enter the arguments shown in the above pic.

-In place of text, we have to enter the cell address, which is D5 here, start_num is the argument which defines from where we want the string, so in this case, we want it from 6th from left, and the last argument is num_chars, which defines about the number of character we want, so here it is 3.
+In place of text, we have to enter the cell address, which is D5 here, start_num is the argument that defines from where we want the string, so in this case, we want it from 6th from left, and the last argument is num_chars, which represents about the number of character we want, so here it is 3.

 Substring Mid Function 3